dcarosone/scrape-cassini/README.md

 On Ubuntu, the following should install the needed deps:

 ```
-apt-get install libanyevent-http-perl libdatetime-format-natural-perl liburi-perl
+apt-get install libanyevent-http-perl libdatetime-format-natural-perl liburi-perl libjson-perl
 ```

-Also recommended but not critical: `libev-perl`
+Also recommended but not critical: `libev-perl libjson-xs-perl`

 On other systems, similar package tools should provide what's needed, although the names of the packages will vary by platform and packaging system.